zio/zio/docs/ecosystem/ecosystem.md

 - [ZIO Telemetry](https://github.com/zio/zio-telemetry): A ZIO-powered OpenTelemetry library

-## Powered by ZIO

-- [ZIO IntelliJ](https://github.com/zio/zio-intellij): A complimentary, community-developed plugin for IntelliJ IDEA, brings enhancements when using ZIO in your projects

 ## Libraries with Direct ZIO Support

 If you know a useful library that has direct support for ZIO, please consider [submitting a pull request](https://github.com/zio/zio/pulls) to add it to this list.